iurysza/danger-checkstyle_format/README.md

 </checkstyle>
 ```

-This plugin will parse that file and create comments on directly on pull requests using Danger's api.
+This plugin will parse that file and create comments directly on your pull requests using Danger's api.
 It also offers some basic configurations like:

 ## Run a gradle task